fmi-basel/LSTree/README.md

 ## Installation steps

 It is recommended to create a new python environment and install visualization libraries and cuda (GPU support) with conda.
+For more information on how to install and use (mini)conda please visit the [official conda documentation](https://docs.conda.io/en/latest/miniconda.html).
 First create the new environment:

 ```bash
 conda create -n lstree python=3.7